 The practicals (Übungen) deepen the concepts and techniques taught in the lectures (Vorlesungen).

-Literature: •
+Literature:

 - see the corresponding lectures -

-Examination

-Written examination / Duration of Examination: 90 minutes

-Description:

 Written exam (Klausur) consisting of questions that relate to the contents of the lectures (Vorlesungen) and practicals (Übungen) of this module.

 The exam is passed if at least 50% of the available points are reached.